• Chat with Aino

 Inherent risk means risk that exists before control measures are taken into account.
 By assessing inherent risk, we identify which of DNB’s business areas, products and services, customers and third parties are considered to be at risk of misuse.
 Once the risk factors have been identified and reasonable measures implemented, we still have a “residual risk”.

-Money laundering is making profits from criminal acts and integrating them into the legal economy.
-The purpose is to make it look like the profits are earned legally, and hide the source as the result of crime.
+Money laundering is the process of securing proceeds from criminal activities and integrating them into the legitimate economy.
+The purpose is to make the proceeds appear to have been earned legally and to conceal their criminal origin.

-Terrorist financing is the financing of people or groups who intend to use the funds to commit terrorist acts, and other financial support for such actions.
-The obligation to detect and prevent terrorist financing is not directed at the origin of the money, but what the money is to be used for.
+Financing of terrorism is the financing of individuals or groups who intend to use the funds to commit terrorist acts, and other financial support for such acts.
+The obligation to detect and prevent the financing of terrorism is not focused on the origin of the funds, but on what the funds will be used for.

-Because banking involves a risk of being misused for money laundering, banks are required to carry out a number of screening measures through the Money Laundering Act.
-The fight against crime is essentially a government task, but banks and businesses are required to contribute in different ways to detect and prevent money laundering and terrorist financing.
+Because banking activities carry a risk of being misused for money laundering, banks are required to implement a range of control measures under the Norwegian Anti-Money Laundering Act.
+Combatting crime is fundamentally a government responsibility, but banks and others are required to contribute in various ways to detect and prevent money laundering and the financing of terrorism.

 DNB must know its customers

-When we know our customers, DNB will be able to detect whether a customer’s use of the bank may involve money laundering or terrorist financing.
+When we know our customers, DNB will be able to detect whether a customer's use of the bank may involve money laundering or the financing of terrorism.
 To achieve this, we collect information about who our customers are and how they plan to use the bank.
-Customer information is collected when establishing customer relationships, and it is continuously being reviewed and updated.
+Customer information is collected when establishing a customer relationship, and it is reviewed and updated on an ongoing basis.

-We ask a number of questions and require documentation to get to know the customer better.
-This task must be done thoroughly.
-Therefore, in some cases it may take time to open an account with us, but this way we also reduce the risk of people with dishonest intent misusing the bank.
-At regular intervals, we ask the customer questions, regardless of whether anything illegal has taken place.
-This is just as much about securing safe and good quality services for our customers, as stopping those who have dishonest intent.
+We ask a range of questions and require documentation to get to know the customer better.
+This work must be carried out thoroughly.
+Therefore, in some cases it may take time to open an account with us, but this also reduces the risk of people with dishonest intentions being able to misuse the bank.
+We ask customers questions at regular intervals, without this meaning that anything unlawful has been detected.
+This is as much about ensuring safe and good services for our customers as it is about stopping those with dishonest intentions.

-Every day, more than nine million transactions go in and out of accounts at DNB.
+Every single day, more than nine million transactions are made to and from accounts at DNB.
 These transactions are screened through our electronic monitoring system.
-If we identify transactions we don’t understand the background or purpose of, we will initiate investigations and possibly report them to Økokrim (the Norwegian National Authority for Investigation and Prosecution of Economic and Environmental Crime).
-The threshold for doing this is low. Økokrim (the Norwegian National Authority for Investigation and Prosecution of Economic and Environmental Crime) investigates whether a criminal act has taken place.
-The bank has a duty of confidentiality related to the investigation of suspicious transactions and cannot inform either customers or others about the assessments we make.
+If we identify transactions where we do not understand the background or purpose, we will initiate investigations and, if necessary, report them to Økokrim (the Norwegian National Authority for Investigation and Prosecution of Economic and Environmental Crime).
+The threshold for doing so is low.
+It is Økokrim (the Norwegian National Authority for Investigation and Prosecution of Economic and Environmental Crime) that investigates whether a criminal offence has been committed.
+The bank has a duty of confidentiality relating to the investigation of suspicious transactions and cannot inform customers or others about the assessments we make.

-DNB’s assessment of money laundering and terrorist financing risks
+DNB's assessment of money laundering and terrorist financing risk

-As mentioned above, DNB must understand the risk in its own business.
-We need to understand what risk of money laundering and terrorist financing the Group is exposed to.
+As mentioned above, DNB must understand the risk in its own business operations.
+We must understand the risk of money laundering and terrorist financing to which the Group is exposed.

-Risk assessment DNB 2022 – Money laundering and terrorist financing
+Risk assessment DNB 2024 – Money laundering and terrorist financing (PDF)

 Anti-corruption